apache/mxnet/docs/tutorials/python/module_to_gluon.md

 ## Conclusion

-This tutorial lead you through the steps necessary to train a deep learning model and showed you the differene between the symbolic approach of the Module API and the imperative Gluon API.
-If you need help converting your Module API code to the Gluon API, reach out to the community on the [discuss forum](https://discuss.mxnet.io)!
+This tutorial lead you through the steps necessary to train a deep learning model and showed you the difference between the symbolic approach of the Module API and the imperative one of the Gluon API.
+If you need more help converting your Module API code to the Gluon API, reach out to the community on the [discuss forum](https://discuss.mxnet.io)!

 <!-- INSERT SOURCE DOWNLOAD BUTTONS -->